9 Incredible Benefits Of Taking Turmeric

 In fact (and this is amazing), one study suggested that taking turmeric can be as effective as exercise in combating heart disease.

-Turmeric also minimizes inflammation and oxidation, which is a significant factor in heart disease.
+Turmeric also minimises inflammation and oxidation, which is a significant factor in heart disease.
 In one study, 121 patients scheduled for coronary artery bypass surgery were given either a placebo or 4 grams of curcumin per day, several days before and after the surgery.

 The results were astonishing.
 The curcumin group saw their risk of a heart attack in the hospital decreased by 65%!